-- 1. A minimum of one mitigation tree shall be planted on-site. - 2.
+2.3.
 Mitigation trees are code-required trees and must be replanted in the future if dead/missing.
-Mitigation trees are in addition to other required trees and do NOT count toward meeting other requirements. - 3.
-Mitigation trees shall be native large mature species if no overhead powerline conflict exists, unless otherwise approved by the Chief Urban Forester or their designee. - 4.
-Mitigation trees shall be a minimum of two-inch caliper and have a minimum height of eight feet, multi-stem trees shall have a minimum of three to five stems if applicable, unless otherwise approved by the Chief Urban Forester. - 5.
+Mitigation trees are in addition to other required trees and do NOT count toward meeting other requirements.

+- 3.4.
+Mitigation trees shall be native large mature species if no overhead powerline conflict exists, unless otherwise approved by the Chief Urban Forester or their designee. - 4.5.
+Mitigation trees shall be a minimum of two-inch caliper and have a minimum height of eight feet, multi-stem trees shall have a minimum of three to five stems if applicable, unless otherwise approved by the Chief Urban Forester. - 5.6.
 Mitigation trees shall have a minimum of 274 square feet of planting area, unless otherwise approved by the Chief Urban Forester.
-Amended soil may be required for mitigation tree planting. - 6.
+Amended soil may be required for mitigation tree planting. - 6.7.
 Mitigation trees planted in locations of previous heritage trees may be located less than ten feet from buildings and underground utilities and may have less than 274 square feet of planting area.
 Trees planted in other locations must maintain ten-foot separation unless otherwise approved by the Chief Urban Forester.